-8. Ensure that both mains input and, where fitted, external control input cables have sufficient slack to allow the control box to drop down.
-Tighten the cable clamp(s) on the boiler chassis.

-9. If an optional integral timer is to be used it should be fitted at this point.
+- 8. Ensure that both mains input and, where fitted, external control input cables have sufficient slack to allow the control box to drop down.
+Tighten the cable clamp(s) on the boiler chassis. - 9.
+If the optional integral timer is to be used it should be fitted at this point.
 Refer to the instructions supplied with the timer.

-Preliminary Electrical Checks
+8.8 Preliminary Electrical Checks

-1. Prior to commissioning the boiler preliminary electrical system checks should be carried out.

-2. These should be performed using a suitable meter, and include checks for Ground Continuity, Resistance to Ground, Short Circuit and Polarity.
+- 1. Prior to commissioning the boiler preliminary electrical system checks should be carried out. - 2.
+These should be performed using a suitable meter, and include checks for Ground Continuity, Resistance to Ground, Short Circuit and Polarity.